Omega 3 Algae A+E®

 - The effect of this product may vary from person to person.

-- If you are pregnant, breastfeeding or have a medical condition, contact your doctor before use.
+- If you are pregnant, nursing or have a medical condition, consult a doctor before use.

 References

-- Wang, C. et al. (2006).
-N-3 FAKY ACIDS FISH OR FISH-OIL Supplements, but not alpha-linolenic acid, benefic cardiovascular disease outcomes in primary- and secondary-predation studies: A Systematic Review.
+- Wang, C. et al. (2006). n-3 fatty acids from fish or fish-oil supplements, but not alpha-linolenic acid, benefit cardiovascular disease outcomes in primary- and secondary-prevention studies: A systematic review.
 The American Journal of Clinical Nutrition.